Terminology

 The output MIME type must be known and fixed.

-The character encoding, if relevant, must be known and fixed (or possibly just depending on location).
+text/plain, the character encoding must be known and fixed (or possibly just depending on location).

 Multiple

 In both cases, handlers deal with regular file system files, and can process either a single document, or a linear list of documents in each file.
-Recoll is responsible for performing up to date checks, deal with more complex embedding and other upper level issues.
+Recoll is responsible for performing up to date checks, deal with more complex embedding, temporary files, and other upper level issues.

-no metadata to the indexer.
-Generic metadata, like document
+transfer no metadata to the indexer.
+Generic metadata, like document size or modification

-size or modification date, will be gathered and stored by
+date, will be gathered and stored by the indexer.

 configuration file.